| |

 & Communications

 Law Program.
-He was also a member of the
+He was a member of the

 core faculty of the Asian

-Studies Center, held a courtesy appointment in the
+Studies Center and held a courtesy appointment in the

 Department